|

 solenoid outlet is metering liquid nitrous in a cool place.

+Before the hot engine bay.
 So you get a known amount of nitrous that is very consistent

 every time and and from the moment you hit the button to the